Hualien County: Higher education

-Hualien County is home to National Dong Hwa University, Tzu Chi University, Taiwan Hospitality and Tourism University, Tzu Chi University of Science and Technology and Dahan Institute of Technology.
+Hualien County is home to National Dong Hwa University, Tzu Chi University.

-National Dong Hwa University is the first university and the most top ranked university in Hualien, holding highest numbers of students, the largest concert hall, the largest library in Hualien.
-National Hualien University of Education was the first normal school in Hualien and nine schools of its kind in Taiwan, which was merged with National Dong Hwa University in 2008.
+The National Dong Hwa University is the first and most prestigious university in Hualien, boasting the largest student body, largest concert hall, and largest library of any institute of higher education there.
+The National Hualien University of Education, which was merged with the National Dong Hwa University in 2008, was the first normal school in Hualien; only nine schools of its kind exist in Taiwan.